-4. New York University Tisch School of the Arts—New York City, New York
+4. New York University Tisch School of the Arts

 The University of the Arts is home to the largest undergraduate Dance program in the United States.
 Students have the opportunity to take classes in jazz, ballet, modern, hip-hop, improvisation, and more.
 The Dance program is special in that not only do students focus on the technicality of dance, but they also have the opportunity for open discussion about dance as an art form.
 Students have the chance to explore all of the arts the big and vibrant city of Philadelphia has to offer, including the Pennsylvania Ballet, the Philadelphia Dance Company (PHILANDCO!), and Zero Moving Dance Company.

-Remember that each program has different application/audition requirements, so if you’re interested in applying to one (or more!), make sure to check out the program’s website.
+Remember that each program has different application/audition requirements, so if you’re interested in applying to one (or more!), be sure to check out the program’s website.
 Best of luck in your dancing endeavors!